 It is important to differentiate this from disuse osteopaenia hence clinician could start aggressive physical therapy.

-- soft tissue edema and enhancement, skin thickening
+- soft tissue oedema and enhancement, skin thickening

 - muscle atrophy in later stages

-- patchy bone marrow edema signal (particularly subcortical)
+- patchy bone marrow oedema signal (particularly subcortical)

 - there is increased uptake on all three phases